 Some investors may question that Mediatek has a cost advantage over Qualcomm, well, that is true – but we need to see the bigger perspectives.
 One cost component that slashed by Mediatek is its source code.

 The absence of processor source code means the phone powered by that chip can’t be updated for a higher OS version.
 For instance, The Kit Kat smartphone can’t be upgraded to the Lollipop version.
 Once again we see how Qualcomm is well prepared for chip market competition.

 Investor Key Takeaway

 - The competitive advantage of Qualcomm composed of its architecture, high-speed processor, modem, and graphic processing unit, and all of that has power efficient characteristic.
 For industries that highlight the size and portability, the Qualcomm ecosystem is unmatched – and this advantage will last.

 - Another bear case is, not all people need that characteristic.
 Not all of the smartphone user is a gamer or content creator, most of them are an ordinary user that ok with the sluggish processor or outdated OS.
 These circumstances make the competition keep tight for all chipmakers.

 - Recent development shows us that the laptop is in the process to migrate to the ARM architecture, this is good news for Qualcomm, but we need to keep our feet on the ground since the M1 of Apple still far superior to the Qualcomm version of a laptop.
 So far, no company has the answer to challenge the M series developed by Apple.

 - Apple again, the Cupertino side decide to abandon the Qualcomm modem for foreseeable future, this will hit Qualcomm revenue.

-At the end, investors need to very careful, Qualcomm product is high tech, sophisticated, and well-integrated.
+In the end, investors need to be very careful, Qualcomm product is high tech, sophisticated, and well-integrated.
 Today it is unmatched – but, remember, in the tech industry, something could change dramatically.

 - 2020 here comes a new challenger, the M series from Apple